Identifying Network Structure of Nonlinear Dynamical Systems: Contraction and Kuramoto Oscillators: Kuramoto Oscillator Networks

-We now focus our attention on the Kuramoto model of coupled oscillators, which is often used in modelling neural systems \cite{STROGATZ_1994}.
-In particular, we now study the impact of this model's contracting dynamics on its identifiability.
-We apply our framework to prove that a variety of network topologies are indistinguishable from one other.
-Specifically as in \cite{JADBABAIE_2004, ZHU_2020} we write the Kuramoto oscillator network dynamics as
+We now focus our attention on the Kuramoto model of coupled oscillators, which is often used in modeling neural systems \cite{STROGATZ_1994}.
+We study the impact of this model's contracting dynamics on its identifiability.
+We apply our framework to prove that a variety of network structures are indistinguishable from each other.
+As in \cite{JADBABAIE_2004, ZHU_2020} we express the Kuramoto oscillator network dynamics as

-Let $e$ be the number of edges in the network, then $B \in \R^{n \times e}$ is the incidence matrix encoding the network topology with arbitrary assignment of sink and source nodes, and $\mathcal{A} \in \R^{e\times e}$ is a diagonal matrix of the edge weights (not to be confused with the adjacency matrix).
-We note that we always define $B$ to encode the incidence matrix for a complete graph with $n$ nodes, and hence, if an edge is not present we set the corresponding edge weight encoded in $\mathcal{A}$ to be zero.
-Here $\omega$ encodes the natural frequencies of the oscillators, we assume that the oscillator frequencies are non-identical.
+Let $e$ be the number of edges in the network, then $B \in \R^{n \times e}$ is the incidence matrix encoding the network structure with arbitrary assignment of sink and source nodes, and $\mathcal{A} \in \R^{e\times e}$ is a diagonal matrix of the edge weights (not to be confused with the adjacency matrix).
+We always define $B$ to encode the incidence matrix for a complete graph with $n$ nodes, and hence, if an edge is not present we set the corresponding edge weight encoded in $\mathcal{A}$ to be zero.
+Here $\omega$ encodes the non-identical natural frequencies of the oscillators.

-\begin{remark} We note that in the case of fully connected networks of identical oscillators, all oscillators would synchronize \cite{DORFLER_2014} to the common natural frequency $\omega$ and further all connected networks would be indistinguishable as all observations would differ by at most a constant phase shift. \end{remark}
+\begin{remark} In the case of fully connected networks of oscillators with identical natural frequencies, all oscillators would synchronize \cite{DORFLER_2014} to the common natural frequency $\omega$ and all connected networks would be indistinguishable as all observations would differ by at most a constant phase shift. \end{remark}

-We now consider how to analyze how variations to the topologies alter the measured dynamics of the oscillators.
-To do so, we define a vector $\delta \in \R^e$ of perturbations to the edge weights, and write the corresponding corresponding auxiliary system as
+We now consider how to analyze how variations to the network structure alter the measured dynamics of the oscillators.
+We define $\delta \in \R^e$ to be a perturbation to the edge weights, then the corresponding auxiliary system is